-Mary is the executive partner of the firm responsible for the firm’s regulatory practices as well as the firm’s marketing and business development functions.
-She also serves as a managing partner of the firm.
-Mary was the first chair of the firm’s Professional Development Committee, is a member of the Women's Leadership Committee and a member of the Government and Regulatory Affairs Practice Group.
+Mary serves as a managing partner of the firm.
+She was the first chair of the firm’s Professional Development Committee, is a member of the Women's Leadership Committee and a member of the Government and Regulatory Affairs Practice Group.

 Prior to joining the firm, Mary served on the New York City-based legal team that represented the Bank Advisory Committees for Brazil and Mexico in connection with the restructuring of their sovereign external debt.
 She is a fluent Spanish speaker and completed foreign study programs at La Universidad de San Luis in Madrid, Spain; Universidad Internacional, Center for Bilingual Multicultural Studies in Cuernavaca, Mexico; Universitá di Dallas in Rome, Italy; and L’Ecole des Cadres in Paris, France.